featurevisor/featurevisor/docs/features.md

 The sum of all variations' weights must be 100.

 {% callout type="note" title="Control variation" %}
-In the world of multivariate experiments, the default variation is usually called the `control` variation.
+In the world of experimentation, the default variation is usually called the `control` variation.
 {% /callout %}

 ## Environments